 An IE070 message contains an update from a NA to its currently known schedule;

-An IE071/IE971 message is sent by CS/MIS as an e-mail attachment to all countries to update their local unavailability information about the other NAs;
+An IE071/IE971 message is sent by CS/MIS2 as an e-mail attachment to all countries to update their local unavailability information about the other NAs;

 An IE971 is sent in XML format containing the complete schedule of unavailability.

-CS/MIS web site will provide the functionality to manually upload the IE070 message.
+CS/MIS2 web site will provide the functionality to manually upload the IE070 message.
 A separate instance of this message will be used for each Customs system.
 The format to be used will be XML and the file can be uncompressed, zip compressed or gzip compressed.

 There can be many causes of unscheduled interruptions to the services.
-Therefore, any means of non-system communication (telephone, fax, e-mail) as well as an IE070 having of Type “U” (Unscheduled) may be used to advise the CS/MIS operator about this kind of event.
+Therefore, any means of non-system communication (telephone, fax, e-mail) as well as an IE070 having of Type “U” (Unscheduled) may be used to advise the CS/MIS2 operator about this kind of event.
 The modifications to the unavailability are broadcast to all NAs by means of an IE071 in XML format attached to e-mail.
 Unavailability information is also notified to the Central Help Desk.

-Statistics on unscheduled unavailability are reported by CS/MIS.
+Statistics on unscheduled unavailability are reported by CS/MIS2.

-Users will also be able to request from the CS/MIS web site an IE971 in XML format containing the complete schedule of unavailability.
-They will also be able to see live on the CS/MIS web site which countries are currently unavailable.
+Users will also be able to request from the CS/MIS2 web site an IE971 in XML format containing the complete schedule of unavailability.
+They will also be able to see live on the CS/MIS2 web site which countries are currently unavailable.

 Availability monitoring & alerting for NCTS-P5/AES-P1